gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 plain SCTP payload containing the plain SCTP chunks, those chunks will then be handled according to current SCTP protocol specification.

-On the outgoing direction, once SCTP stack has created the plain SCTP payload containing Control and/or Data chunks, that payload will be sent to the Encryption Engine to be protected and the encrypted and integrity tagged data will be encapsulated in a SCTP Encrypted chunk.

 ~~~~~~~~~~~ aasvg
 +---------------------+
 |                     |